 Songzanlin Lamasery is the largest Tibetan Buddhist lamasery in the entire Yunnan Province.
-Occupying an area of 33.3 hectares, Songzanlin was built in the style of Potala Palace in Lhasa and represents the Tibetan culture, housing buddhist statues and many precious cultural treasures.
+Occupying an area of 33.3 hectares, it was built in the style of Potala Palace in Lhasa and represents the Tibetan culture.
+On property, it houses many buddhist statues and several precious cultural treasures.

 Located near Shangri-La in China's Yunnan Province in southwest China, the Pudacuo National Park covers a total area of nearly 2,000 square kilometers.
 This park has an average altitude of 3,500 meters and retains a well-preserved ecosystem within the virgin forests.
 The must-see scenery in this park includes Lake Bita and Lake Shudu.
 "Bita", means "a place with a dense oak forest", in the Tibetan language and "Bitahai", means "a quiet lake".
 The Bitahai Lake is surrounded by mountains covered with ancient pines, oaks and rhododendrons, and therefore appears like an emerald in the heart of the mountain.
 Shudu Lake is located in the northeast of Shangri-la and it is one of the largest fresh water lakes on the Diqing plateau.
 The lake is surrounded entirely by a forest of fir, spruce and silver birch, and is home to many wild animals such as bears, golden cats, deer and pheasants.

 In the morning, you will be picked up at your hotel in Shangri-La and transferred to the airport in good time to board your domestic flight to Guilin.
 Upon arrival in Guilin, you will be greeted at the airport by your driver and transferred to your hotel.
 (This service is on a private basis.)